 For example, using the Fertility Awareness Method gives you the information you need to accurately calculate your due date if and when you get pregnant.

 When you are tracking your fertile signs with fertility awareness the most definitive way to identify the date of ovulation is by taking your basal body temperature every morning.
 Your basal body temperature is a measurement of your metabolic rate.
 After you ovulate your ovaries start producing progesterone, and one of the things that progesterone does in the body is to increase your metabolic rate which causes a measurable increase in your waking body temperature.
-You can think of your body as a pretty wicked incubator that heats up after ovulation just in case an embryo implants and needs to be kept cozy and warm.
+You can think of your body as a pretty wicked incubator that heats up after ovulation just in case an embryo implant and needs to be kept cozy and warm.
 Kind of like when hens sit on their eggs to keep them warm before they hatch.

-The fantastic thing about this natural bodily process is that you can easily measure this shift in temperature by getting into the habit of taking and recording your temperatue each morning before you get out of bed.
+The fantastic thing about this natural bodily process is that you can easily measure this shift in temperature by getting into the habit of taking and recording your temperature each morning before you get out of bed.
 This measurement does not allow you to predict ovulation because your temperature will only increase after you have already ovulated.
 With that being said, once you have confirmed your temperature shift you know that you have ovulated, and you also know that you ovulated on the day prior to the shift.
 This information allows you to accurately determine your baby’s due date based on the exact date you ovulated!
 No guessing!

 How is my due date calculated anyways?

 Before I got pregnant the first time I had no idea how due dates were calculated.
-I didn’t know that you are technically “2 weeks pregnant” by the time you ovulate because the first week of pregnancy is actually calculated based on the first day of your last menstrual cycle.
+I didn’t know that you are “2 weeks pregnant” by the time you ovulate because the first week of pregnancy is actually calculated based on the first day of your last menstrual cycle.
 By the time you pee on a stick and see that little plus sign you’re already at least 4 weeks pregnant based on the way that due dates are calculated.
 This is because the soonest that pregnancy tests work is about 2 weeks after ovulation.
-Right around the time your period was supposed to come, which is technically about 4 weeks after the first date of your last period….technically.
+Right around the time, your period was supposed to come, which is technically about 4 weeks after the first date of your last period….technically.

 To be specific, a woman’s due date is determined by using a calculation called Naegele’s Rule.
 Babies have a gestational period of about 280 days (40 weeks), so your doctor will add 280 days to the first date of your last period and voila you have your due date.